 - Description = N2 600M-250-102.
 This is a nitrogen tank with a capacity of 6000 gallons, which converts to 40482.607 pounds.

 - Description = O2 1.1MM-250-698.
 This means the tank is used for Oxygen, and the capacity is 11000 gallons, which converts to 104763.9 pounds.

 - Description = Ar 1500L-350-A127.
 This means the tank is used for Argon, and the capacity is 1500 liters, which converts to 4607.981 pounds.

-Note: You must be registered touse our APDirect portal.
-To register or access your account, go to www.airproducts.com/apdirect.
+Note: You must be registered to use our MyAirProducts customer portal.
+To register or access your account, go tohttps://account.airproducts.com/login.